 Specials (PE/Health/Music/Library/Computer Lab/Art)

-o Specialist classrooms will utilize non-porous, non -fabric- based materials and equipment.
+o Specialist classrooms will utilize non-porous, non -fabric- based materials and equipmen

 Other Consideration Strategies

-- Parents/guardians will not be allowed to wait with for students.
+o Parents/guardians will not be allowed to wait on the playground or in the building with or for students.

 COVID-19 Testing & Reporting:

-- Confidentiality with ADA and HIPAA WILL be maintained
+o Confidentiality with ADA and HIPAA WILL be maintained.

-- Staff member contacts school nurse.
-School nurse will follow Health Services process for handling of communicable diseases
+o Staff member contacts school nurse.
+School nurse will follow Health Services process for handling of communicable diseases.

 How to help:

 o Continue to monitor your child’s physical condition.

 o If your child is sick, please keep them home.